The Pharmaceutical Benefits Scheme (PBS) subsidises ruxolitinib for patients with myelofibrosis.

 - include a copy of the bone marrow biopsy report confirming diagnosis of myelofibrosis, and

-Send all written applications to the Complex Drugs address on the contact us page.
+Send all written applications to the PBS Complex Drugs Programs address.

-Authority applications for continuing treatment may be made in writing or by calling the Complex Drugs enquiry line on the contact us page
+Authority applications for continuing treatment may be made in writing or by calling the PBS Complex Drugs Programs enquiry line.

-For more information contact us on the Complex Drugs enquiry line.
+For more information contact the PBS Complex Drugs Programs enquiry line.